Modulation analysis

 plot!(cis.(2pi*[0:7...]/8), seriestype=:scatter)

-As we can see from the above constellations, the first two modulations have a more pronounced point spread.
-And in the first two variants there are significantly less areas of intersection of points, in connection with which we and received in QPSK and BPSK bit error values four times less than when using 8-PSK.
+As we can see from the above constellations, the first two modulations have a more pronounced point spacing.
+And in the first two variants, there are significantly fewer areas of intersection of points, which is why we got four times less bit error values in QPSK and BPSK than when using 8-PSK.

 Conclusion

-In this example we have looked at ways of constructing and analysing modulated signals using QPSK, BPSK and QAM modulations as examples.
+In this example, we have considered ways to construct and analyze modulated signals using the example of QPSK, BPSK and QAM modulations.